 You can walk a long way on this delightfully sandy beach and really get away from everyone if you so wish.
 Or you can just pop down to the promenade and still breath in that wonderful fresh sea air - one of the many Norfolk beaches of choice.

-These east coast beaches don’t seem to have such a “wild and remote” feel about them, probably because the tide doesn’t go out as far, therefore the beaches are thinner, and very often backed by promenades or concrete sea defences.
+These east coast beaches don’t seem to have such a “wild and remote” feel about them, probably because the tide doesn’t go out as far, therefore the beaches are narrower, and very often backed by promenades, cliffs or concrete sea defences.
 Some other east coast beaches in Norfolk are Great Yarmouth and Gorleston.

 Mundesley is one of the natural stops along the Norfolk Coast Path.
 It's about 8 miles from Cromer, so can easily be done in one day, but you can also walk from here all the way to Sea Palling on the beach, depending on tide times.
 You can see all the incredible scenery and wildlife I experienced in my Norfolk Coast Blog which I noted as I walked this trail.